The Ingredients Kitchen

 What is an Automated Guided Vehicle (AGV)?

-When Henry and Arthur are ready to recharge their batteries, they move into a ‘keep-alive’ zone to maintain power whilst another vehicle replaces their battery with a fully charged one.
+When it is time to recharge their batteries, Henry and Arthur move into a ‘keep-alive’ zone to maintain power while another vehicle replaces their battery with a fully charged one.

 Camels and Mules (Europe’s First Outdoor AGVs)